Co-Founder, Executive Director

 Co-Founder, Artistic Director

 Mr. Nelson began his training at the Frederick School of Classical Ballet and continued on at the School of American Ballet in New York City, the Kirov Academy of Ballet in Washington, DC, and the Ecole-Atelier Rudra Béjart in Lausanne, Switzerland.
-During the summer of 2000, he studied with teachers from the Paris Opera Ballet School and the Bolshoi Ballet Academy at the Vail International Dance Festival.
+At the Vail International Dance Festival in 2000, he studied with Jacques Namont of the Paris Opera Ballet School and Pyotr Pestov of the Bolshoi Ballet Academy.
 He has taught at The Washington School of Ballet, Mercersburg Academy, and Ballet Royale Institute of Maryland.
 Mr. Nelson is an ABT Certified Teacher, who has successfully completed the ABT Teacher Training Intensive in Primary through Level 7 and Partnering of the ABT National Training Curriculum.

 Cyra Duncan started her dance training at the age of 3.
 Throughout her early years she trained with various schools in Maryland, including Ballet Royale Institute of Maryland under the direction of Donna Pidel.
 Ms. Duncan has studied at The School of American Ballet, The Joffrey Ballet School, The Boston Ballet School, and The Dance Theatre of Harlem School, all on scholarship.
 She is an award-winning dancer who has performed in the Pro Bowl halftime show in Honolulu, Hawaii.
 During her senior year of high school, Ms. Duncan was a part of The Dance Theatre of Harlem Ensemble Company in New York.